saymrwulf/uhd/notes.md

-2017-07-12T07:30:00 - Quick fix, referencing a known issue from the official repo (uhd) 2017-07-12T17:15:00 - Refactor for clarity, might break a few tests though (uhd) 2017-07-12T02:01:00 - Late-night bugfix on financial RL environment (uhd)
+2017-07-12T07:30:00 - Quick fix, referencing a known issue from the official repo (uhd) 2017-07-12T17:15:00 - Refactor for clarity, might break a few tests though (uhd) 2017-07-12T02:01:00 - Late-night bugfix on financial RL environment (uhd) 2017-07-12T07:47:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (uhd)